vircadia/vircadia-docs-sphinx/docs/source/host/server-setup/linux-server.md

 ## Networking

-A Project Athena domain reserves a range of four ports to operate on, usually starting at 40100 (Note that the encrypted ports may not be implemented yet).
+A Project Athena domain reserves a range of four ports to operate on, usually starting at 40100.
+(Note that the encrypted ports may not be implemented yet.)
 These ports are:
  - 40100 (+0) : (tcp) administrative http connection
  - <del>40101 (+1): (tcp) administrative https (encrypted) connection</dev>
  - 40102 (+2): (udp) main connection from clients
  - <del>40103 (+3): (udp) main connection from clients (encrypted)</dev>

-Generally speaking only port 40102 must be publicly exposed to permit others to connect to a domain.
+Generally speaking, only port 40102 must be publicly exposed to permit others to connect to a domain.

 In addition there are six "assignment clients" that must run in order for the domain to be operational.
 These clients run alongside the domain server and must be able to connect with any outside user.
 These clients are:
 - **asset-server**: stores object data to download to the user